 Last week I got my first parking ticket ever.

 There must have been a major disturbance in the force, because I got the parking ticket during yoga class.
-The sun always shines brighter and the grass grows greener during yoga class, so I don’t know how it was possible for me to attract a parking ticket.
+The sun always shines brighter during yoga class, so I don’t know how it was possible for me to attract a parking ticket.
 Odd.

 The parking ticket was such a surprise that at first, I didn’t think it was for real.
-I thought it was an advertisement that was made to look like a parking ticket so that everyone would open it up and read what was inside (not a bad idea, by the way).
+I thought it was an advertisement made to look like a parking ticket so everyone would open it up.
 And yet no one else had a parking ticket besides me.
 Hmm.

-After staring at it for several seconds, I got into the car, opened and read the ticket, and then continued to stare with my jaw dropped for another minute or two.
+After staring at it for several seconds, I read the ticket and continued to stare with my jaw dropped for another minute.
 A parking ticket?
 For what?
-I was parked in a legal space, I hadn’t exceeded the time I was allowed to park, I was using a parking disc*, and I had just been to yoga class, where all is always well.
+I parked in a legal space, I stayed within the time, I used a parking disc.
 What in the heck?!

 Failure to park with a parking disc?
-But the ticket had been placed on top of my parking disc!
+But the ticket was on top of my parking disc!
 The ticketer would have had to have seen it!
 Of all the…

 My first instinct was to take as many pictures as possible for evidence.
 Without moving my parking disc, I got back out of the car and snapped some shots of the dashboard.
 Failure to park with a parking disc…hah!
 I’d show them!